-But I do not think this means that it was not reasonable for Mr B to rely on the KFD.
-As mentioned, he'd relied on the literature provided by IPIN before.
-So he would have taken comfort from that.
-And I think in the light of the assurance of the recommendation of the policy from the FCA regulated expert, SISL, Mr B had no cause to make any further enquiries about the insurer.
-I think he was content to make the investment, in the knowledge there was insurance to protect him if things went wrong, as there had been when he invested previously.
-And, to be clear, although I am referring to the insurance in the context of the overall investment in Scheme A, it is the role played by the bond and the information provided in relation to the bond which is the key consideration here.
-My consideration is focused on the information provided by SISL in the form of the KFD, as that is the basis of Mr B's complaint.
+I accept Business G relied on the KFD when making the decision to invest, and I think it was reasonable for it to do so.
+I think in the light of the assurance of the recommendation of the policy from the FCA regulated expert, SISL, Business G had no cause to make any further enquiries about the insurer.
+I think it was content to make the investment, in the knowledge there was insurance to protect it if things went wrong.
+And, to be clear, although I am referring to the insurance in the context of the overall investment in Scheme C, it is the role played by the bond and the information provided in relation to the bond which is the key consideration here.
+My consideration is focused on the information provided by SISL in the form of the KFD, as that is the basis of Business G's complaint.

-So I think SISL's failure to make the KFD clear, fair and not misleading, and failure to consider the interests of potential customers such as Mr B, has had a significant impact.
-I am satisfied that, but for this, Mr B would not have made the investment.
-Had the KFD been clear, fair and not misleading, and had consideration been given to interests of potential customers such as Mr B, I think Mr B would have been aware of a number of risks.
-Crucially, Mr B would have had cause to question whether the investment was as safe as the one he had previously made, and met his low risk objective.
-I think that his awareness of those risks would have led him to conclude there were significant material differences between this investment and the one he had made previously - and that those differences meant the risk was higher.
-Given his desire not to risk capital loss, I think that would have led Mr B to conclude he should not make the investment.
+So I think SISL's failure to make the KFD clear, fair and not misleading, and failure to consider the interests of potential customers such as Business G, has had a significant impact.
+I am satisfied that, but for this, Business G would not have made the investment.
+Had the KFD been clear, fair and not misleading, and had consideration been given to interests of potential customers such as Business G, I think Business G would have been aware of a number of risks.
+Crucially, it would have had cause to question whether the investment was indeed low risk.
+I think that its awareness of the risks SISL ought to have disclosed would have led it to conclude the risk associated with the investment was higher than it was prepared to accept.
+So I think that would have led Business G to conclude it should not make the investment.

-So, if it were not for the failings of SISL, I don't think that Mr B would have invested in Scheme A. It is therefore fair for SISL to compensate Mr B for the loss he suffered through making the investment.
+So, if it were not for the failings of SISL, I don't think that Business G would have invested in Scheme C. It is therefore fair for SISL to compensate Business G for the loss it suffered through making the investment.